 The AVR microcontrollers are based on the advanced RISC architecture and consist of 32 x 8-bit general purpose workingregisters.
-Within one single clock cycle, AVR can take inputs from two general purpose registers and put them to ALU forcarryingouttherequestedoperation, and transfer backthere sultto an arbitrary register.
-The ALU can perform a rithmetic as well as logical operations overtheinputsfromtheregisterorbetweentheregisterandaconstant.
-Singleregisteroperations liketaking accomplement can also be executed in ALU.
-We can see that AVR does not have any register like accumulator as in 8051 family of microcontrollers; the operations can be performed between any of the registers and can be store dineither of them.
+Within one single clock cycle, AVR can take inputs from general registers and them ALU two purpose put to forcarryingouttherequested operation, and transfer back the result to an arbitrary register.
+The AL Ucanperformarithmeticaswellaslogicaloperations overtheinputsfromtheregisterorbetweentheregisterandaconstant.
+Singleregisteroperations li ketakingacomplement can also be executed in ALU.
+We can see that AVR does not have any register like accumulator 8051 family as in ofmicrocontrollers; the operations can be performed between any of the registers and can be store dineitherofthem.